 This course is designed to meet the needs of students for studies in areas of special interest.
-Topics and credit will vary from guarter to guarter and will be included under this cover title published in the schedule of classes for the guarter in which the course will be offered.
-Transfers to CSU
+Topics and credit will vary from quarter to quarter and will be included under this cover title published in the schedule of classes for the quarter in which the course will be offered.